jschoeneberger/bergerblog/content/posts/rd_one/index.md

 This series of posts was motivated by my work on the <a href="https://new.every1graduates.org/projects/alfalab/#:~:text=WHAT%20IS%20ALFA%20LAB%3F,significantly%20below%20grade%20level%20standards">
 Accelerating Literacy for Adolescents (ALFA) Lab </a> evaluation funded by the U.S Department of Education's <a href="https://ies.ed.gov/">Institute for Education Sciences' </a> (R305A180154).
 In collaboration with researchers from <a href="https://education.jhu.edu/">Johns Hopkins School of Education </a>, I developed a number of R functions and scripts to analyze RD-based outcomes.
 My intent is to share what I learned with others seeking to use an RD design in their work.

 This first post will showcase how we handled a multi-site RD design, where each site had a unique assignment variable (as presented at the <a href="https://www.eval.org/">American Evaluation Association</a> 2022 conference).
 The post will also provide sample code for exploratory RD plotting, impact estimation, and post-estimation RD plots.
-Additional posts will provide code for generating evidence aligned with href="https://ies.ed.gov/ncee/wwc/">What Works Clearinghouse (WWC)</a> href="https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-HandbookVer5.0AppIES-508.pdf">Standards 5.0</a> and will also explore mediation and moderation analyses within an RD design context.
+This post is not intended to serve as an exploration into all things RD-estimation, but rather to share some developed code to facilitate the analysis and presentation of RD design data using <a href="https://rdpackages.github.io/rdrobust/">RDROBUST</a> and its affiliated packages.
+Additional posts will provide code for generating evidence aligned with <a href="https://ies.ed.gov/ncee/wwc/">What Works Clearinghouse (WWC)</a> <a href="https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-HandbookVer5.0AppIES-508.pdf">Standards 5.0</a> and will also explore mediation and moderation analyses within an RD design context.

+For those looking to learn more about RD estimation and explore more of the features associated with the various RD packages, consult the references listed as the end of this post.

 ## Preparing Multi-Site, Multi-Assignment Variable Data